user95401/UnpublishedMods/README.md

 # UnpublishedMods
 add new button in geode mods menu that shows unpublished mods

-- feature is *"integrated" XD* to geode mods layer
+- features *"integrated" XD* to geode mods layer
 - ability to download unverified mods
 - supports search query and tags